Universiteit Leiden

 Why study Arts, Literature and Media in Leiden?

 • In the medieval and early modern line, the focus is on art and literature from the medieval and early modern period and the media they work through.
-Here, medium refers to the means by which art and literature are made and through which they are transmitted and co-shaped (such as the medium of language, manuscript, print, theatre, paint, etching, and so forth).
+Here, medium pertains mainly to the means by which art and literature are made and through which they are transmitted and co-shaped (such as the medium of language, manuscript, print, theatre, paint, etching, and so forth).

-• In the modern and contemporary line, we study art and literature from the 19th century to the present, as it is accompanied and co-shaped by diverse media such as cinema, games, or social media.
+• In the modern and contemporary line we study art and literature from the 19th century to the present, as it is accompanied and co-shaped by diverse media such as cinema, games, or social media.

 Deepen your interests